vectara/react-search/README.md

 Once the development environment is running, any changes made to .ts and .tsx files in the `/src` directory will trigger a rebuild of the component and a reload of the webpage.

 Additionally, any changes to the development app source code at `/dev/index.tsx` will also trigger a rebuild + reload.

+## License

+Vectara React-Search is an open-sourced software licensed under the [Apache 2.0 license](/LICENSE).